📢 Loudly

 Scene type: Groovy Afrobeats background Video sync: enabled Beat sync: match cuts Energy curve: steady throughout Duration: match video length Commercial license: included

-Include 3-5 of these in your Loudly prompt for more accurate Afrobeats output.
+Include 3–5 of these in your Loudly style tags for more accurate Afrobeats output.

 Talking drumShekereKongaBass guitarMelodic guitarSynth pads